onflow/cadence/docs/language.md

 //
 let authCountRef: auth &{HasCount} = &counter as auth &{HasCount}

-// Failably downcast to reference type `&Counter`.
+// Conditionally downcast to reference type `&Counter`.
 // This is valid, because the reference `authCountRef` is authorized
 //
 let counterRef3: &Counter = authCountRef as? &Counter